glennhenry/cs-notes/docs/data-structures-and-algorithms/19-dynamic-programming/dynamic-programming.md

 #### Improved Bottom-Up

-This code can be further improved so we don't need additional space to store the previous solution :
+This code can be further improved so we don't need additional space to store the previous solution:

 ```
 function fibonacci(n):